TANYATRIPATHI123/Portfolio/README.md

 # Portfolio
-This is portfolio project that I have made using HTML and CSS.
+This is portfolio project that is made using HTML and CSS.